Marketing the Rainbow

 Camel hosted a booth at the 2000 San Francisco Pride parade, and sponsored an after party at a popular gay nightclub.

 Even GLAAD, often considered the conscience of "Marketing the Rainbow" succumbed to the lure of tobacco money.
-Lucky Strike advertised quite ostensibly in the 2001 GLAAD awards program leaflet, including a somewhat confusing message of support "Whenever somewhat yells 'Dude, that's so gay', we'll be there".
+Lucky Strike advertised quite ostensibly in the 2001 GLAAD awards program leaflet, including a somewhat confusing message of support "Whenever someone yells 'Dude, that's so gay', we'll be there".
 Do they mean someone smokes Luckies and then yells that?
 Or that getting Lucky Strike solves the problem?

 In Germany, they also advertised in the gay press (2008).